RZulu54/ChessBrainVB/README.md

 # ChessBrainVB
-Chess engine with GUI for Excel / Word / Powerpoint VBA - plus edition for winboard: win32 engine with playing strength of 2800 ELO
+Chess engine with GUI for Excel / Word / Powerpoint VBA - plus edition for winboard: win32 engine with playing strength of 2900 ELO

 There are two ways to use this chess engine:

 1. Use a free chess GUI like ARENA, add ChessBrainVB.exe as winboard engine  and play games.
    Files needed: ChessBrainVB.ini  for settings, ChessBrainVB_Book.opn, ChessBrainVB_Book.opi for opening book.
-  Playing strength 2800 ELO (CCRL 40/4 conditions, see http://www.computerchess.org.uk/ccrl/404/rating_list_all.html)
+  Playing strength 2900 ELO (CCRL 40/40 conditions, see http://www.computerchess.org.uk/ccrl/4040/rating_list_all.html)
   Compiled with Visual Basic 6

 2. Use ExcelChessBrainX.xlsm, WordChessBrainX.docm or PowerpointChessBrainX.pptm (full install needed, viewer not working)
    to play games using the GUI implemented in VBA forms.
   Files needed: ChessBrainVB.ini  for settings, ChessBrainVB_Book.opn, ChessBrainVB_Book.opi for opening book.
-  Playing strength 2250 ELO (CCRL 40/4 conditions, see http://www.computerchess.org.uk/ccrl/404/rating_list_all.html)
+  Playing strength 2300 ELO (CCRL 40/4 conditions, see http://www.computerchess.org.uk/ccrl/404/rating_list_all.html)
   Visual Basic for Applications is used for the chess engine.
   This pseudo code is not compiled and 15 times slower than the compiled VB6 EXE for winboard.